|

 New Date: November 2010:

-The head of the Ghat Festival Committee has announced that the date for Ghat festival will now take place in the month of November.
+The head of the Ghat Festival Committee has announced that the Ghat festival will now take place in the month of November.
 The reason for the change was that a number of students participate in this cultural festival and that the old date coincides with their exams.
-The new date allows students to take part without affecting their studies.

 Germa Arts, Heritage and Tourism Festival